1 Working out how much money you need

-If you have been assessed as having eligible social care needs, but you have savings or investments over £23,250 (not including the value of your home), we offer a brokerage service to help you buy services within the community and for short-term residential care.
-This is irrespective of whether or not we are contributing towards the cost of your support.
+If you have been assessed as having eligible social care needs, but you have savings or investments over £23,250 (not including the value of your main or only home), we offer a brokerage service to help you buy services within the community and for short-term residential care.

 To cover our costs for making the arrangements we: